 MY FIRST EVER BIG CONTRACT

-IT was a beautiful weekly service and after service, the student Church fellowship Leaders gathered together for a meeting.
+It was a beautiful weekly service and after service, the student Church fellowship Leaders gathered together for a meeting.

 I was so excited because it was my first ever big job… The highest I had done before then was 80.

-First mistake was I under-billed them… I casually used my head and gave them a very cheap price.
+1. My First mistake was I under-billed them… I casually used my head and gave them a very cheap price.

 Lesson 1.
 For whatever business you start, Create a planned revised price list which is reviewed monthly.
 This is because of factors like changes in market price,

 [tw_posts layout=”1,2″ title=”Trending Posts” posts_per_page=”6″]

 Government instability, Rise or Fall of Currencies (fx) etc